-Dr. Robert E. Gustafson President As a small liberal arts college in a bucolic setting, we prize our campus, which displays the beauty of the created world.
-Our size enriches the community feel on campus and offers every student opportunities for leadership in a myriad of activities and organizations.
-With the faculty-student ratio of 15:1, frequent personal interaction between students and faculty creates a welcoming academic environment.
+Dr. Robert E. GustafsonPresident enhances our community atmosphere and offers every student opportunities for leadership in various activities and organizations.
+Friendly interaction between students and faculty creates a welcoming academic environment where students can flourish.
 As a Christian college, we desire to acknowledge Christ at the center of all we do.
 The integration of faith and learning allows us to grasp Paul's statement in II Corinthians 10:5b: "We take captive every thought to make it obedient to Christ."
-In our academic community, we attend not only to God's written word, but also to the created order, which proclaims His work and declares His glory.
-Whether we focus on biology or the Bible, whether we participate in athletics or in other extracurricular activities, our commitment to Christ will make a difference in our pursuit of truth and excellence.
+At Erskine College, we attend not only to God's written Word, but also to His created order, which declares His glory.
+Whether we focus on biology or business, whether we participate in athletics or the arts, our commitment to Christ will make a difference in our pursuit of truth and excellence.
 Following Anselm of Canterbury, we believe in order that we may understand.
-My prayer for you is that your Erskine experience will foster intellectual maturity and spiritual growth with the goal of "glorifying God and enjoying Him forever."
-As your president, I welcome you to Erskine and to the 2018-19 academic year.
+My prayer for you is that your Erskine experience will foster intellectual maturity and spiritual growth toward the goal of "glorifying God and enjoying Him forever."
+As your college president, I welcome you to Erskine for the 2019-20 academic year.
 Accreditation Institutional Erskine College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500.
-The threefold purpose for publishing the address and contact numbers of the SACS Commission on Colleges is to enable interested constituents: - 1. to learn about the accreditation status of the institution; - 2. to file a third-party comment at the time of the institution's decennial review; or - 3. to file a complaint against the institution for alleged non-compliance with a standard or requirement.
+The threefold purpose for publishing the address and contact numbers of the SACS Commission on Colleges is to enable interested constituents: - 1. to learn about the accreditation status of the institution; - 2. to file a third-party comment at the time of the institution's decennial review; or - to file a complaint against the institution for alleged non-compliance with a standard or requirement.
 Other inquiries about Erskine College, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to the college or seminary, and not to the Commission's office.
 Graduate Programs (Seminary) Erskine Theological Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.
 The following degree programs are approved: M.Div., M.A. in Practical Ministry, M.A. in Theological Studies, D.Min., Th.M.
-The following extension sites are approved as specified:

-• Approved for complete M.Div., M.A. in Practical Ministry, M.A. in Theological Studies, and D.Min. degree programs: Columbia, SC Approved for a Comprehensive Distance Education Program To contact ATS: Commission on Accrediting, Association of Theological Schools, 10 Summit Park Drive, Pittsburgh, PA 15275; Telephone: 412-788-6505; Website: www.ats.edu Pre-Professional Undergraduate Programs Teacher Education The teacher education program is approved by the State Board of Education using the Standards of the National Association of State Directors of Teacher Education and Certification (NASDTEC) and has been awarded national accreditation by the National Council for Accreditation of Teacher Education/ Council for the Accreditation of Educator Preparation (CAEP).
-Other Memberships and Affiliations - American Association of Colleges for Teacher Education - American Association of Collegiate Registrars and Admissions Officers - American Association of University Women - American Council on Education - Association of American Colleges - Association of Clinical Pastoral Education (Seminary) - Conference Carolinas 6 - Council for Advancement and Support of Education - Council for Christian Colleges and Universities - National Association of College and University Business Officers - National Christian College Athletics Association - National Commission on Accrediting - National Collegiate Athletic Association (Division II) - Society for the Advancement of Continuing Education in Ministry (Seminary) - South Carolina Association of Colleges and Universities - South Carolina Independent Colleges and Universities Mission Statements Institution:
+The following extension sites are approved as specified: - Approved for complete M.Div., M.A. in Practical Ministry, M.A. in Theological Studies, and D.Min. degree programs: Columbia, South Carolina - Approved for a Comprehensive Distance Education Program To contact ATS: Commission on Accrediting, Association of Theological Schools, 10 Summit Park Drive, Pittsburgh, PA 15275; Telephone: 412-788-6505; Website: www.ats.edu Pre-Professional Undergraduate Programs Teacher Education The teacher education program is approved by the State Board of Education using the Standards of the National Association of State Directors of Teacher Education and Certification (NASDTEC) and has been awarded national accreditation by the Council for the Accreditation of Educator Preparation (CAEP).
+Other Memberships and Affiliations - American Association of Colleges for Teacher Education - American Association of Collegiate Registrars and Admissions Officers - · American Association of University Women - American Council on Education - Association of American Colleges 6 Introducing Erskine - Association of Clinical Pastoral Education (Seminary) - Conference Carolinas - Council for Advancement and Support of Education - Council for Christian Colleges and Universities - National Association of College and University Business Officers - National Christian College Athletics Association - National Commission on Accrediting - National Collegiate Athletic Association (Division II) - Society for the Advancement of Continuing Education in Ministry (Seminary) - South Carolina Association of Colleges and Universities - South Carolina Independent Colleges and Universities Mission Statements Institution: